Benefits of Adoption [And How They Affect You]

 The joy of starting a family is difficult to describe.
 It’s a clarifying moment — something that makes anyone realize what really matters in life.
 At American Adoptions, one of the best things about helping thousands of hopeful parents complete an adoption is seeing the joy on a new parent’s face when they hold their baby for the first time.

 But, of course, that is really only the beginning of the journey and one of the earliest benefits to adoption.

 The chance to raise a child, to watch them grow and do everything possible to help them thrive, is a wonderful opportunity.
 Even though it may not feel like it sometimes — like when a baby decides 3 a.m. is their new favorite time to be awake or a teenager is in an inexplicably bad mood — parenting a child from infancy to adulthood is one of the most amazing benefits of domestic adoption.

-Throughout this whole journey, adoptive parents also have a chance to establish a meaningful relationship with their child’s birth parents through open adoption.
+Throughout this whole journey, you have a chance to establish a meaningful relationship with your child’s birth parents through open adoption.
 This idea may seem scary at first, but open adoption is becoming increasingly common, and many people will tell you about how great it has been in their lives.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.